dclutr/quick_tm_agenda/README.md

 Known issues:

-1. The TM logo does not appear in the download version
+1. The TM logo does not appear in the downloaded copy of the agenda as it does in the preview copy

 Unknown issues: